-The proposed Pepper Canyon West Upper Division Undergraduate Student Housing (Pepper Canyon West) project would provide approximately 1,400 new beds on the San Diego campus in response to high demand for affordable on-campus housing.
-As presented to the Regents in July 2017, completion of the North Torrey Pines Living and Learning Neighborhood (anticipated fall 2020) will provide a permanent home for Sixth College, which will relocate from its current location on a six-acre parcel at Pepper Canyon.
-At that time, the site would be available and the campus would demolish 11 existing buildings (432 beds) built in 1967 in order to provide space for approximately 1,400 new beds, increasing density of the site by over 200 percent.
-The proposed project would provide transit-oriented development adjacent to the new Light Rail Transit Station at Pepper Canyon.
-The project would house upper division undergraduate students in support of the campus's goal to offer four years of affordable on-campus housing to undergraduate students.
+The proposed Pepper Canyon West Upper Division Undergraduate Student Housing (Pepper Canyon West) project would provide approximately 1,400 new beds in response to high demand for affordable on-campus housing.
+As presented to the Regents in July 2017, completion of the North Torrey Pines Living and Learning Neighborhood (anticipated fall 2020) will provide a permanent home for Sixth College, which will relocate from its current setting on a six-acre site on the west side of Pepper Canyon.
+At that time, the campus would demolish 11 existing residence halls that have a floor area ratio (FAR) of 0.2 and were built in 1967.
+The proposed Pepper Canyon West project would substantially increase the site density, targeting an FAR of approximately 3.5.
+Redevelopment would support the campus goal to offer four years of affordable on-campus housing for students in transit-oriented development adjacent to the new Light Rail Transit (LRT) Station.
+Parking is not included in the proposed housing project due to its proximity to the LRT station,